ddaaggeett/whiteSocket/README.md

 WHITEBOARD: 2x3ft anti-glare surface

 ASSEMBLY: Whiteboard on tabletop face upward.
 Project image on whiteboard from above estimated 3ft from whiteboard surface.
 Recommend surround/back-lighting for whiteboard visibility for capture.
 Of course, assembly orientation is preferential.
 This project started with literal blueprinting in mind, so the face-up orientation is to cater to traditional engineering teams.
+Camera and projector remain untouched by user at all times.
 ____________________________________________________________________________

 BIG PICTURE: